Skip to content

 Jindal Forum for International and Economic Laws

-JFIEL is an online platform which aims to analyse legal developments and foster a discourse in the field of international law and the international economic arena.
+Welcome to JFIEL!
+We are an online student-led platform that seeks to analyse legal developments and foster a discourse in the field of international law and the international economic arena.

 • Forum